thatlarrypearson/UltraDict/README.md

 # UltraDict

+## **NOTICE**

+**This is a fork of the original [UltraDict](https://github.com/ronny-rentner/UltraDict/).
+It has been modified to enable building, installing and testing on Raspberry Pi OS on Python 3.11.6.
+The relevant github [issue](https://github.com/ronny-rentner/UltraDict/issues/27) shows the failed build, describes the needed changes and then shows the successful build, install and test run.**

 Sychronized, streaming Python dictionary that uses shared memory as a backend

 **Warning: This is an early hack.
 There are only few unit tests and so on.
 Maybe not stable!**